MazdaDrifter/fjot-adventure/docs/Concepts.md

 # Thirst
 To buy a jug, the trader usually sells it for 10 coins.
 Once a jug has been bought the player will need to find a lake or a river to supply for water.

+# Currency
+Coins can be obtained by killing enemies or selling items.
+You can use these in the various shops.